Stuart Olding: CA Brive

 In May 2018, Olding signed for French club CA Brive, where the media largely ignored the rape allegations, it is believed he earned nearly €12,000 per month.
 Olding and Paddy Jackson had been lined with a move to Sale Sharks but the deal fell through after the club raised concerns about the duo's image.

 In the 2018/19 season Olding was voted player of the season after being instrumental in helping them get promoted to the Top 14.

 Rape and sexual assault case

 On 25 July 2017, Olding and fellow Ulster Rugby player Paddy Jackson were accused of rape.
-They were both acquitted.
 Two other men faced charges of intent to pervert the course of justice and exposure with all four men charged together.
 The case, which was scheduled to last for five weeks, was heard before Judge Patricia Smyth.
 Initially a jury of nine men and three women were sworn in, subsequently reduced to eleven as one male jury member was discharged on the grounds of ill-health.
 The trial started in January 2018, with prosecution and defence concluding their cases in late March.
 On 28 March 2018, after less than 4 hours of deliberation, the jury delivered a unanimous verdict of not guilty.

-Olding's and Jackson's contracts were revoked by Ulster Rugby and the IRFU on 14 April 2018, following a review.
-A statement from the IRFU stated "In arriving at this decision, the Irish Rugby Football Union and Ulster Rugby acknowledge our responsibility and commitment to the core values of the game: Respect, Inclusivity and Integrity.
-It has been agreed, as part of this commitment, to conduct an in-depth review of existing structures and educational programmes, within the game in Ireland, to ensure the importance of these core values is clearly understood, supported and practised at every level of the game."